iorodeo/panels_g4_docs/components.rst

 5V power is supplied to the panels via 2.1mm DC jack, polarity is center positive.

 There are 5 sets of jumpers which can be used to configure the arena.
-(To do document jumper functions - for now refer to the arena schematic.)
+(TODO: document jumper functions - for now refer to the arena schematic.)

 :download:`Arena PCB Schematic  <_static/arena.pdf>`.